-Your computer comes with one memory slot that you access by turning your computer over and removing the four screws that secure the memory slot door.
-Your computer comes with 256 megabytes (MB) of Double Data Rate (DDR) Synchronous Dynamic Random-Access Memory (SDRAM) installed on the logic board.
-The memory slot can accept an SDRAM module that meets the following specifications:
+Your computer comes with two memory slots, one above the other, that you access from the bottom of the computer.
+Your computer comes with a minimum of 256 megabytes (MB) of Double Data Rate (DDR) Synchronous Dynamic Random-access Memory (SDRAM) installed in the lower slot.
+Both memory slots can accept an SDRAM module that meets the following specifications:

 - Double Data Rate Small Outline Dual Inline Memory Module (DDR SO-DIMM) format

 - 1.25 inch or smaller

-- 256, 512 MB, or 1 gigabyte (GB)
+- 256, 512 MB or 1 gigabyte (GB)

 - 200-pin

 - PC2700 DDR 333 Type RAM